anematode/grapheme-neue/theory/journal.md

 BigFloats are going reasonably well, but I'm setting myself a pretty difficult goal of having a relatively functional Mandelbrot viewer by June 18.
 Not really achievable, I know, but if I really put my mind to it ... ?

 I'm going to partially rewrite the elements code to include stuff about instructions and contexts so the elements have richer control over what the renderer does.
 A lot of the code can still work; I'll just start with a simple text element and rewrite the renderer code.

+# June 15

+Progress made on the renderer; using VAOs now and in a way that will be eventually optimizable.
+Excited about that.
+Next focus is the prop system; it'd be annoying to have to recode a bunch of elements when the prop system changes.
+I've deliberated on this issue for many hours, but the overall approach is relatively simple.
+Each property has a *value*, a *changed* status, and potentially an *inherit* value, a *userValue*, and a *programValue*. *changed* contains a bitset of what has changed; the first bit is whether the value has changed, the second bit is whether the user value has changed, and the third bit is whether the program value has changed.

+The *value* of a certain property depends on many factors.
+Some properties have a very simple rule: default value of 0, user can set it to any value, and it will remain that way.
+When the user sets the value to *undefined*, it sets the value to the default of 0.
+Some properties may not even have a default value, and will be deleted when the user sets its value to undefined.